BOARD MEMBERS BY REGION

 Montgomery, Robertson, Rutherford, Smith, Sumner, Trousdale, Wilson

-Melinda earned her Ed.D. from Lipscomb University and her Master’s in Special Education from Tennessee State University.
+VICE-PRESIDENT – AREA 4a MELINDA HIRSCHMANN Melinda earned her Ed.D. from Lipscomb University and her Master’s in Special Education from Tennessee State University.
 Melinda is the Assistant Director for Educational Services and School Outreach for the Tennessee Center for the Study & Treatment of Dyslexia at Middle Tennessee State University.
 She provides literacy education to pre-service and in-service teachers and is a certified academic language therapist (CALT).
-As a director in Area 4B, she represents Wilson and Rutherford Counties.
+Melinda serves as Vice President for Area 4A. |

-Sandy serves on the board, representing Rutherfod County.
+DIRECTOR – AREA 4a SANDY PARUS Sandy serves on the board, representing Rutherford County.
 She has her Bachelor’s in Journalism and Marketing for Lewis University and her Masters’ as a Reading Specialist from Olivet Nazarene University and Teaching English Language Learners from the American College of Education.
 Sandy is currently a reading specialist working as a dyslexia tutor in her own private practice.
-After working in public school for several years, Sandy has devoted her career to ensuring that students with dyslexia had access to high quality services and education to reach their fullest potential.
+After working in public school for several years, Sandy has devoted her career to ensuring that students with dyslexia had access to high quality services and education to reach their fullest potential. |

 SERVICE AREA 4b – SOUTH CENTRAL